maidiance/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a library that lets developers focus on the UI design instead of interfacing directly with the DOM.
+It lets us build components that can be reused with different parameters, such as a Character element with different names.

 1. Describe component state.
+Component states, along with a function to setState from React, allow us to keep things compartmentalized and easy to debug.
+These can be updated through functions and/or axios calls in order to hold data - usually either arrays of objects or an object itself.

 1. Describe props.
+Props are how we pass parameters to components.
+They themselves are objects, and can be used to populate, for example, the title of an image for a <h3> tag.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+A side effect can happen after the DOM is first loaded, a prop or state was updated, or many other various changes.
+We use { useEffect } from React to, depending on the second parameter, make some effect of a certain state or prop as follows: useEffect(() => {
+    // change, for example, document's title
+    document.title = `You changed my component to ${changedComponent}.`;
+  }, [changedComponent]);
+  Without the second parameter, the useEffect would trigger after every render or change in the DOM!